ABOUT

 OTHER ELEMENTS

 At City Gongfu KIDS, we feel it is important to always keep learning and developing, so our training methods are not fixed and our syllabus is open to incorporating new skills, techniques and ideas.
-For example, we include breakfalls and take downs, including sweeps and throws.
-Similarly we employ a wider range of striking including circular strikes which can be used to good effect in certain situations, such as round kicks and hooks.
-For more experienced students, light sparring is also practised from time to time to help improve footwork, timing and reflexes.
+For example, we include breakfalls and take downs, including sweeps, trips and throws.
+Similarly we employ broad range of striking techniques, including circular strikes which can be used to good effect in certain situations, such as round kicks and hooks.
+For more experienced students, Chi Sau (sticking hands) and light sparring is also practised to help improve footwork, timing and reflexes.
 However the core principles of our training are based on the Wing Chun Kung Fu system including relaxation, structure, efficiency, explosiveness, speed and adaptability.
-Ultimately we train for health and good character, with self-defence only required as a last resort.
+Ultimately we train for health, fitness and developing sound character.
+With this comes the benefits of martial arts skills and self-defence.

 ABOUT THE INSTRUCTOR

 Sifu Kee began martial arts in 1994 and trained in several styles while at university, receiving his MSc from University College London in 2001.
 In 2003 he moved to Bristol and began studying Wing Chun Kung Fu, becoming an instructor in 2010.
-In 2012, he undertook his PGCE (Primary 5-11) and taught as a class teacher and children's kung fu instructor before setting up City Gongfu KIDS in 2017.
+In 2012, he undertook his PGCE (Primary 5-11) and taught as a class teacher and children's kung fu instructor before setting up City Gongfu KIDS full time in 2017 in Bristol.

 Registered Lead Martial Arts Instructor (BMABA)